Why You Forget Spanish Words (and How to Remember Them)

 1. The Forgetting Curve

 Psychologists have known for over a century that without review, we forget most new information within days.
-This “forgetting curve” hits language learners hard — especially when you’re adding multiple words a week.
+For language learners this hits hard — you’re adding new words constantly, and without a system to revisit them, most of what you learn disappears before it ever has a chance to stick.

 2. No Review System